cropsinsilico/yggdrasil/docs/source/advanced/serialization.rst

 ========    ======    ===========================    ===========================

-Depending on the datatype of the object encoded in the body, additional properties may be required in order to deserialize and/or validate the object.
-The properties required by each type are defined in the |yggdrasil|
-:ref:`JSON metaschema <metaschema_rst>`.
-On deserialization, the header is validated against the metaschema, used to inform deserialization of the body, and then used as a JSON schema to validate the decoded data decoded from the body of the message.

-In addition to type information, the header is also used to pass information between models reguarding communication.
-This information can include things like addresses of temporary communication resources, acknowledgement that a message was received, and notifications about new or broken connections.
+The header is also used to pass information between models reguarding communication.
+This information can include things like the type of messages that should be expected, metadata about the messages that was not serialized, addresses of temporary communication resources, acknowledgement that a message was received, and notifications about new or broken connections.